Android Pay has finally arrived within the UK. Following in the footsteps of Apple Pay and Samsung Pay.

 We have already seen the success of Apple Pay, and Android will be no different.
 With the huge media hype surrounding the launches of alternative ways to pay, customers will expect retailers to accept all methods of payment.
 Consumers are always looking for ways to save time in their busy daily schedules, whether it is buying a coffee or shopping at a supermarket.

-Using Android Pay & The Android Payment Limit
+Using Android Pay & The Payment Limit

 Paying for goods or services via Android Pay could not be simpler.
-Android Pay comes preloaded on most new phones running the Android operating system.
+It comes preloaded on most new phones running the Android operating system.
 If the app isn’t pre-installed, download the mobile app from the Google Play Store.
 Add your card details, and start making payments.
 Transactions up to the price of £30 can be paid by simply hovering your device over a contactless enabled card terminal.
 This completes the purchase – no authentication process is required.
-If the total amount of the transaction is between £30 and £100 then you can still use Android Pay, but you will need to use your pattern, PIN or fingerprint to complete your purchase.
+If the total amount of the transaction is between £30 and £100 then you can still use it, but you will need to use your pattern, PIN or fingerprint to complete your purchase.

 If you want to stay ahead of your competitors and offer what your customers expect when it comes to making payments, you can upgrade your non contactless terminal to a contactless terminal that supports Android Pay, by calling us today.